Washburn Hall, originally named Agriculture Hall, was built to centralize the studies of agriculture, animal husbandry, dairying and horticulture.

 The building, renamed in honor of the College’s first president, John Hoesa Washburn, has undergone a series of renovations to keep the building up to code and running efficiently.
 Starting in 2012, Washburn, East and Ranger halls had their slate roofs and windows replaced and their classrooms and hallways renovated.
 In 2016, renovations were made for handicap accessible entrances and a repaved parking lot.

 Over the years, Washburn has served a variety of tenants.
 Perhaps its most unusual were housed in its basement, which once hosted a poultry farm to study the now famed Rhode Island Red.
-Years later, dental technician trainees got plenty of hands-on training there by offering to clean anyone’s teeth free of charge.
+Years later, dental hygienist trainees got plenty of hands-on training there by offering to clean anyone’s teeth free of charge.

 Today Washburn is home to the Departments of History and Political Science.